FRC-6390/Athena-Docs/content/Introduction/Github.md

 #### Merging on GitHub
 Git Merging will combine multiple sequences of commits into one unified history.
-In the most frequent cases Git Merge is used to combine two different branches
+In the most frequent cases Git Merge is used to combine two different branches.

-A common example is if Person 1 Changed the same line of code as Person 2 in different branches, this will result in a Merge Conflict if you try to pull each others code, to fix this you would have to resolve the merge conflict and push your code again
+A common example is if Person 1 Changed the same line of code as Person 2 in different branches, this will result in a Merge Conflict if you try to pull each others code, to fix this you would have to resolve the merge conflict and push your code again.

 ![Java Installation](/gifs/github/image2.png?width=600px&height=150px,classes=border,shadow)